Ashik-Ahmed/simple-grocery-shop/README.md

 # Daily Grocery Store

-This project was bootstrapped with [Live site](https://daily-grocery-store.netlify.app/).
+Here is live preview for this project [Live site](https://daily-grocery-store.netlify.app/).

 ## Feel free to contribute